Affiliate disclosure: This post contains no paid placement.

 Is the road safe?

 The toll motorway section is modern and safe.
-The N2 national road has some rough stretches and Senegalese overtaking culture is aggressive — a factor in sept-place anxiety for some passengers.
-Private drivers on this route are experienced and the road is not inherently dangerous.
+The N2 has some rough stretches and Senegalese overtaking is aggressive — which is what makes some passengers anxious in a sept-place.
+Drivers on this route are experienced, and the road isn't inherently dangerous.

-Can I do the drive as a day trip?
+Can I do it as a day trip?

-Technically yes (leave Dakar 07.00, arrive Saint-Louis 12.00, leave 16.00, back by 21.00).
-In practice, Saint-Louis deserves at least one night.
-A day trip wastes the drive and misses everything that makes the city worth visiting.
+Technically yes (leave Dakar 07.00, arrive 12.00, leave 16.00, back by 21.00) — but Saint-Louis deserves at least one night.
+A day trip wastes the drive and misses everything that makes the city worth it.

 Is there a direct bus?

-Dem Dikk runs a service [VERIFY schedule].
-No single-operator direct minibus; most travellers use sept-place or private driver.
+Dem Dikk runs the coach service above.
+There's no single-operator direct minibus; most people use a sept-place or a private driver.

-Once you're there: Read our full Saint-Louis Senegal guide for the old town, Djoudj bird sanctuary and where to stay.
-For the full Senegal trip see the Senegal holidays guide.
+Once you're there: read our full Saint-Louis Senegal guide for the old town, Djoudj bird sanctuary and where to stay.
+For the wider trip, see the Senegal holidays guide.